The REO Guide: 10 Steps to Buying a Bank-Owned Home

 Step 4: Refine Your List of Lender-Owned Properties

 Once you are working with a buyer’s agent, you can start narrowing down your list of REO properties.
-Some major characteristics that should be taken into account, include:
+Some major characteristics that should be taken into account include the following:

 - Listing price